Editing an ICP

 Mode toggles on the Overview tab

-The Overview tab has two toggles that control which tabs appear:
+The Overview tab has a Mode card with the toggles that control this ICP's scope.
+Two of them control which tabs appear:

 The save bar